innovation

 advanced ..

-eetteri studio’s product development starts with the selection of articles focusing on products where there is a genuine opportunity to increase product’s functional value. added functionality truly improves the user’s quality of life, freeing up time and other resources
+eetteri studio’s product development starts with the selection of articles focusing on products where there is a genuine opportunity to increase product’s value by design. added design value truly improves the user’s quality of life, freeing up time and other resources, that would otherwise fall on weak, single purpose products

-good examples of such products are the universal syli™ family and pouch™ belt with carefully considered, innovative functionality as the basis of the product development
+good examples of such products are the universal syli™ hi-tech women’s coat and pouch™ belt with considered, innovative functionality and quality at the basis of the product development

 .. production

-eetteri studio has fully embraced 3d softwares. the studio uses them from design to communication, reducing the environmental impact, and lead time. external service providers are used in sourcing and printing, while holding the design, product, and sales at our own hands
+eetteri studio has fully embraced 3d softwares. the studio uses them from design to communication, reducing the environmental impact, and lead time. external service providers are used in sourcing and printing, while holding the design, product, and sales in studio’s own hands

 3d design is gradually bringing the clothing industry, lagging behind other design fields, towards the present day, where software takes more responsibility of intellectual work. they allow a greater part of humanity to be directed for other tasks